oduerr/hsk/hsk5_flashcard_spec.md

 	•	Exactly one pitch estimate per animation frame (60 fps typical):
 	•	Each requestAnimationFrame → call analyser.getFloatTimeDomainData(...) once → estimate F0 once → append to a ring buffer of the last ~2–3 s.
 	•	Redraw the canvas every frame from the ring buffer (newest on the right).
-	•	Result: you’ll see the curve moving live while speaking.
+	•	Result: you'll see the curve moving live while speaking.

-4) Make pitch estimation stable (why you don’t “see the tone”)
+4) Make pitch estimation stable (why you don't "see the tone")

 Your current autocorrelation is very raw.
 Tighten it:
 	•	Zero-mean + Hann window each frame before correlation (reduces drift & leakage).